 Blood (composition and functions).
 Plasma (serum) and corpuscular elements (hematocrit, buffy coat, blood smear).
 Red blood cells [structural (size, shape and cytoskeleton) and functional characteristics (numbers, hemoglobin, transport of oxygen and carbon dioxide, hemolysis processes, notes on blood groups].
 Notes on haemolytic pathologies (cytoskeletal anomalies, favism and sickle cell anemia).
 Platelets [structural characteristics (size, chromomer, hyalomer, shape and cytoskeleton, granules) and functional characteristics (numbers, plug and thrombus)].
 Activation of platelets (adhesion to collagen, exocytosis granules, exposure of phospholipids and thrombin and fibrinogen receptors, aggregation).
 Notes on the intrinsic and extrinsic blood coagulation.
 White blood cells (types and numbers, the leukocyte formula, diapedesis).
 Neutrophils (how to recognize them in a blood smear, MO and TEM characteristics; "kamikaze" and "effect functions" spiderman ", the" respiratory burst ").
-Eosinophils (how to recognize them in a blood smear, characteristics at MO and TEM; functions, the basic protein ica major).
-Basophils (how to recognize them in a blood smear, MO and TEM characteristics; functions).
-Monocytes (how to recognize them in a blood smear, characteristics at OM and TEM).
-Lymphocytes (how to recognize them in a blood smear, characteristics at OM and TEM; functions).
+Eosinophils (how to recognize them in a blood smear, characteristics; functions).
+Monocytes (how to recognize them in a blood smear, MO and TEM).
+Lymphocytes (how to recognize them in a blood smear, characteristics; functions).
+Monocytes (how to recognize them in a blood smear, characteristics; functions).
+Monocytes (how to recognize them in a blood smear, characteristics; functions).
+Monocytes (how to recognize them in a blood smear, characteristics; functions).